 Skip 2 & 6 month waits

 On eligible Extras services

-A health insurance waiting period is the time you must wait before you can claim for certain services & treatments.
+A health insurance waiting period is the time you must wait before you can make a claim after you take out a new policy.

-Waiting periods typically range from two & 12 months
+Waiting periods typically range from 2 - 12 months

-Our experts can help you find an extras policy with no waiting periods
+Our experts can help you compare policies and understand waiting periods

+Skip 2 & 6 month waits